roslamir/ep3gen/README.md

 The following attributes are optional:

+1. `subtitle`: It should contain the subtitle of the book as displayed on the book cover and title page, if available.

 1. `author2`: It should contain the name of the second author as displayed on the cover page, if any.

 1. `author3`: It should contain the name of the third author as displayed on the cover page, if any.